GAM-team/GAM/docs/Users-Drive-Files-Display.md

 The `showsize` option displays the total size (in bytes) of the files counted.

 The showmimetypesize' displays the total size (in bytes) of each MIME type counted.

+For print filecouts, add additional columns of data from the command line to the output:
+* `addcsvdata <FieldName> <String>` - Add additional columns of data from the command line to the output

 See [Select files for Display file counts, list, tree](#select-files-for-display-file-counts-list-tree)